fjswhl/lightin/README.md

 # Lightin
 Just a ghost theme based on the default theme for [Ghost](http://github.com/tryghost/ghost/).

+### How To Use It
+Modified some codes list below to fit your needs
+defaults: digital ocean links inside section inside footer

 ## Copyright & License

 Copyright (c) 2013-2014 Ghost Foundation - Released under the MIT License.